fluent/fluentd-docs-gitbook/install/install-from-source.md

 ```

-## Step-4: Run
+## Step 4: Run

-Run the following commands to to confirm that Fluentd was installed
+Run the following commands to verify the Fluentd installation:
-successfully:

 ```
 $ fluentd --setup ./fluent